alercebroker/pipeline/README.md

 [ZTF](https://github.com/alercebroker/stamp_classifier) or
 [ATLAS](https://github.com/alercebroker/atlas_stamp_classifier).

-Since only the first alert for a given object has to be classified, the step checks the database for the object and if it has been classified already, these objects will be removed from the messages and not classified.
-To ensure if the classification already exists, it will only check for the classifier name, i.e., even if the step is using a different version, it will not classify new alerts for the same object.
-On the other hand, since the classifier names differ, the first alert from ZTF will be added to the classifications *and* the first ATLAS alert as well if the given object has alerts from both surveys.

 In case the same object has more than one alert in the same message processing batch, only the earliest alert will be classified.
 This is based on the `mjd` field of the alert.
 It is perfectly normal for the step to classify fewer alerts than it consumes based on the previous two restrictions.